 Tarra is a seasoned outdoors woman.
 She currently serves as field staff for Prois Hunting & Field Aparrel for women and was the editor of American Woman Shooter for 3 years.
 She reviews products for women in the shooting industry and is a field product tester.
 Tarra loves to hunt, fish, shoot (pistol and rifle) and is an National Rifle Association Pistol Instructor and SC CWP Instructor.
-She also teaches local basic women's shooting classes.
-Her list of hunts include Whitetail, Hogs, Cyotes, Gators, Duck and Geese, Sea Ducks, Rabbit, Quail, Dove, Turkey, and Fox.
+She also teaches local basic women's shooting classes. she enjoys hunting her local whitetail, hogs, and waterfowl.
+After her recent bear hunt in Canada it looks as if it will be a yearly hunt for her as well.
 You can follow Tarra on instagram Refined_country

 Julianne grew up in San Luis Obispo California and moved to Bozeman Montana when she was 11.
 She grew up hunting with her dad and grandpa form a young age and was able to take hunters safety when she was 12 and has been hunting every season since that day.
 Growing up in Montana has lead her to hunt a variety of animals including, deer, antelope, elk, moose, sheep, turkey, waterfowl, and upland game.
 She is also an avid fisherwomen who enjoys spin casting and fly fishing in rivers and lakes all over Montana.
 Julianne has caught everything from rainbow trout to walleye and everything in-between.
 Julianne is pursuing a degree in Health Enhancement from Montana State University with a double minor in Family Consumer Science and Coaching.
 With this she plans on teaching health enhancement to middle school students which will in cooperate bow shooting and the importance that hunting can have in living a healthy lifestyle.
 She believes in living a health lifestyle and enjoys Olympic lifting and crossfit to help her stay in shape for hunting season.
 Hunting and fishing is a huge passion of Julianne’s and she hopes that she can encourage women to get involved with hunting and fishing and share this wonderful world with more people.
 You can follow Julianne on Instagram @montana_huntress